rafal-majewski/three-js-block-engine-example/README.md

 # three-js-block-engine-example
-This is an example of Minecraft-like engine.
+This is an example of a Minecraft-like engine.

 ## Prototype features:
 * terrain generation